AnandSaminathan/complyer/README.md

 # complyer

-A tool which verifies if a model holds a desired property.
+A tool which verifies if a model satisfies a desired property.

 ## Build instructions